The Complete Beginner's Guide to Fountain Pens (2019 Update)

 Cartridges cannot be re-sealed when partway full, so if you are looking to change colours frequently this can be a problem.

 Once you have installed a cartridge it can take some time for the ink to fully saturate so it might not start writing straight away.
-It can take up to an hour to get completely filled.
+It can take up to an hour to get completely filled depending on the ink and temperature.

-Not all cartridges are compatible with all fountain pens - so make sure you have gotten the correct brand/type.
+Not all cartridges are compatible with all fountain pens due to their length and diameter - so make sure you have gotten the correct brand/type.

 b) Bottles and Converters